telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListEditableColumn.md

 `System.Void`

-###  CompareTo
+###  ShouldExtractValues

+Gets or sets a value specifying whether RadTreeList should extract values from the specified
+             instance based on the item's editable state, the current column's ReadOnly state and the value of ForceExtractValue property.

 #### Returns

-`System.Int32`
+`System.Boolean`

-###  GetSortExpression
+###  TryGetColumnValueFromDataKeys

-By default returns the SortExpression of the column.
-If the SortExpression is not set explicitly, it would be calculated, based on the
-            DataField of the column.
+Checks if the DataField of the current column is in the DataKeyNames or ParentDataKeyNames
+            collection of  and tries to extract the data key value from the specified  instance.

 #### Returns

-`System.String`
+`System.Boolean`